oracle-livelabs/oml/oml-fun-on-adb/omlr/omlr.md

   ```

-3. Use the crosstab function to perform a cross-column analysis of an ore.frame object in the database.
-The crosstab method computes a cross-tabulation of two or more columns.
+3. Use the `crosstab` function to perform a cross-column analysis of an `ore.frame` object in the database.
+The crosstab function computes a cross-tabulation of two or more columns.
 By default, it computes a frequency table for the columns unless a column and an aggregation function have been passed to it.
-In this example, the crosstab function displays the distribution of AFFINITY_CARD responders.
+In this example, the crosstab function displays the distribution of `AFFINITY_CARD` responders.

 ```r
 <copy>